GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q2/index.md

 :::{figure} ./VICCB-ASD-SR3500.png

 **VICPW - Port Welshpool Long and Short** This site is an extended intertidal zone that was measured close to low tide, using the UAV-mounted SR3500.
 Two flights were used to measure two adjacent areas.
 The first area - VICPW Long - was 1km long and consisted of two transects, separated by 12m.
 The second area - VICPW Short - was 500m long and consisted of four transects, separated by 12m, as shown below:

+:::{figure} ./VICPW-Map.png

+In the figure, the blue lines show the location of VICPW Long and the yellow lines show the location of VICPW Short.

 ## Summary of Band-by-Band Matching